Eateries, bank latest to sign on to Rock Row

 “Announcing nationally known Firehouse Subs and Chase with locally popular Big Fin Poke epitomizes the heart and soul of Rock Row,” said Josh Levy, co-principal of developer Waterstone Properties.
 “Anyone can build a mall with big box retailers.
 Rock Row is something special and different.
 It’s a place for people to dwell and enjoy and get the best of the best.”

-The tenants will join Market Basket, Maine Savings Pavilion and the Paper Store, which is set to open in the next few weeks.
+The tenants will join Market Basket, Maine Savings Pavilion and the Paper Store, which opened Tuesday.

 Big Fin Poke has been at 855 Main St. for four years, initially billed as the only poke-specific restaurant in the state.
-Poke is a Hawaiian dish with raw fish served in a salad-like presentation, but options at Big Fin allow for meat or no-meat options.
+Poke is a Hawaiian dish with raw fish served in a salad-like presentation, but Big Fin also offers meat and no-meat options.

 Restaurant owners Jimmy and Sarah Liang, who also have a second restaurant in South Portland, could not be reached for comment on whether they will keep the downtown restaurant after opening at Rock Row.